learnpack/docs/deliver_project.md

 }
 ```

-The following is a list of examples of different regex to allow different URL formats.
+The following is a list of examples of different regex for different URL formats.

 ### URL from docs.google.com